awslabs/data-solutions-framework-on-aws/framework/src/processing/README.md

 * Package your PySpark virtual environment (venv) and upload it to an artifact bucket.
 The package of venv is done using docker, an example in the [Usage](#usage) section shows how to write the Dockerfile to package the application.

-The constructs uses the [Asset](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3_assets.Asset.html) to upload the PySpark Appliaction artifacts to CDK Asset bucket.
+The construct uses the [Asset](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3_assets.Asset.html) to upload the PySpark Application artifacts to CDK Asset bucket.
 These are then copied to an S3 bucket we call artifact bucket.

 To manage the lifecycle of the artifacts as CDK assets, the constructs need Docker daemon running on the local machine.
 Make sure to have Docker running before using the construct.